Julian Byng, 1st Viscount Byng of Vimy: First World War

 In June 1917, and by now holding the temporary rank of general, Byng was rewarded for his success at Vimy Ridge and succeeded General Sir Edmund Allenby in command of Britain's largest field army, the Third Army, which he was to lead until the cessation of hostilities some seventeen months later.
 With his Third Army having missed the Battle of Passchendaele, Byng led the Army in the First Battle of Cambrai in November, conducting the first surprise attack using tanks.

-The battle–described by historian Robin Neillands as "the great 'might-have-been' of the Great War"–was later considered a turning point in the war and Byng was honoured on 24 November 1917 by having his temporary rank of general made substantive; however according to the war memoirs of Arthur S. Bullock, the battle failed to breach the Hindenburg Line, due to a lack of reserves, and it was at General Byng's second attempt to take Cambrai in 1918 that the British triumphed, owing to sufficient troops and supplies being in place "to sustain the attack day and night until the Germans were broken".
+The battle–described by historian Robin Neillands as "the great 'might-have-been' of the Great War"–was later considered a turning point in the war and Byng was honoured on 24 November 1917 by having his temporary rank of general made substantive.
+According to the war memoirs of Arthur S. Bullock, the battle failed to breach the Hindenburg Line, due to a lack of reserves, and it was at General Byng's second attempt to take Cambrai in 1918 that the British triumphed, owing to sufficient troops and supplies being in place "to sustain the attack day and night until the Germans were broken".

 The Germans launched their spring offensive on 21 March 1918, which continued over the following weeks and managed to inflict heavy losses on Byng's Third Army, although it was able to retreat without breaking his line.

 By the summer of 1918 the tide of the war began to turn in favour of the Allies.
 Byng's Third Army launched an attack on the Germans on 21 August, where, on 27 September, it managed to break through the Hindenburg Line before continuing on to Maubeuge, which was reached on 10 November, the day before the Armistice with Germany.

 Post-war

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

+Eighteen Old Etonian generals revisit Eton, May 1919.
+General Byng is in the front row, second from the right.

 As a result of the success at Cambrai, Byng was made a Knight Grand Cross of the Order of the Bath in the 1919 New Year's Honours.
 In the United States, Byng's exploits during the First World War were commemorated near the town of Ada, Oklahoma, when in 1917 a post office and power plant were named after him, leading to the later emergence of the town of Byng.

-Further, Byng was in his own right elevated on 7 October 1919 to the peerage as Baron Byng of Vimy, of Thorpe-le-Soken in the County of Essex.
-The next month, though he was offered Southern Command, but turned it down on the grounds that he did not wish to harm the promotion prospects of more junior officers.
+Byng was in his own right elevated on 7 October 1919 to the peerage as Baron Byng of Vimy, of Thorpe-le-Soken in the County of Essex.
+In November, he was offered Southern Command, but turned it down on the grounds that he did not wish to harm the promotion prospects of more junior officers.

 Byng therefore retired from the army in November 1919 and moved to Thorpe Hall.
 In April 1921, he unveiled the Chipping Barnet War Memorial, near to his family seat of Wrotham Park.